preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

 .. image:: knowledge-like-3.png

-Like no changes to unlike so it's pretty obvious what you can do now!
+Like now changes to unlike.
+You can like and unlike a Knowledge article or a comment anytime.

 .. image:: knowledge-like-4.png